-- The test site location for a remotely proctored knowledge exam is 'Remotely Proctored Knowledge Test Site'. - Once scheduled, a test confirmation will be sent via email and/or text message (see the 'Schedule/Reschedule a Test Event' and the 'Test Confirmation Letter' section for information on accessing your test confirmation). - You will receive an email with instructions and a link to download the 'video conferencing app' (for example, Zoom, etc.), including the meeting ID and Password for the remotely proctored knowledge event you are scheduled for. - Remember to also check your 'NOTIFICATIONS' under your profile pic in your TMU© account for this information.
-Please refer to the 'Check/View your TMU© Notifications' section.
+- The test site location for a remotely proctored knowledge exam will be "Remotely Proctored Knowledge Test Site". - Once scheduled, a test confirmation will be sent via email and/or text message (see the 'Schedule/Reschedule into a Test Event' and the 'Test Confirmation Letter' section for information on accessing your test confirmation). - Instructions and the link to download the 'video conferencing app' (for example, Zoom, etc.), including the meeting ID and Password for the remotely proctored knowledge event you are scheduled for, will be emailed to you. - Remember to also check your 'NOTIFICATIONS' under your profile pic in your TMU© account for this information.
+Please refer to the 'Checking/Viewing your TMU© Notifications' section.